 Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
 Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal out on bail.
 Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be disclosed at bail hearings, something that could have saved the life of Constable Wynn.

-Michael has also been an advocate for jurors, which represents the last form of mandatory civic duty in Canada.
-In 2018, Michael introduced Bill C-417, which would amend the Criminal Code so that jurors suffering from mental health issues arising from their jury service can disclose all aspects of their jury service with medical health professionals without criminal penalty.
+Michael has also been an advocate for jurors, which is the last form of mandatory civic duty in Canada.
+In 2018, Michael introduced Bill C-417, which would amend the Criminal Code so that former jurors suffering from mental health issues arising from their jury service can disclose all aspects of their jury service with medical health professionals without criminal penalty.
 The Bill passed unanimously at all stages in the House of Commons, a significant achievement given that few Private Members’ Bills introduced by opposition MPs pass at any stage.
 The 2019 election was called before the Bill could be voted on in the Senate.

 As a leading advocate for strengthening relations with Taiwan, in June 2021, Michael introduced Bill C-315, the Canada-Taiwan Relations Framework Act.
 Modeled after the U.S. Taiwan Relations Act, the Bill proposed establishing a framework for strengthening Canada-Taiwan relations, including in respect of economic, cultural, and legal affairs.